smithlabcode/epievo/README.md

 Then, each node block contains a list of time and position of mutation events.

 ### Local path
-Local path is another way to record mutation events.
+Local path is another way to organize mutation events.
 Different from global jumps, the local path is a list of mutation times at each position.
 The format is below:
 ```